-The mission of the Arkansas Minority health Commission (AMHC) is to ensure all minority Arkansans access to health care that is equal to the care provided to other citizens of the state and to seek ways to provide education, address issues and prevent diseases and conditions that are prevalent among minority populations.
+The mission of the Arkansas Minority Health Commission (AMHC) is to assure all minority Arkansans equitable access to health and health care and to seek ways to promote health and prevent diseases and conditions that are prevalent among minority populations.

-- Identifying any gaps in the state’s health care delivery system that particularly affect minorities
+- Identify any gaps in the health service delivery system that particularly affect minorities;

-- Recommending policy changes to relevant agencies and the Arkansas legislature to improve health and healthcare delivery and access for racial and ethnic minorities
+- Make recommendations to relevant agencies and to the legislature for improving the delivery and access to health services for minorities; and

-AMHC’s vision is that all minority Arkansans have equal access to quality health and preventive care.
+The AMHC’s vision is that minority Arkansans have equal opportunity and access to health, health care and preventive well care.

 Our goal is to be a catalyst in bridging the gap in the health status of the minority population and that of the majority population in Arkansas.
 To accomplish this, the commission focuses on addressing existing disparities in minority communities, educating these communities on healthier lifestyles, promoting awareness of services and accessibility within our health care system, and making recommendations to relevant agencies, the Governor and to the state legislature.